Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Spatial distribution of stars

 The background-subtracted star count profile was normalised to surface brightness units by anchoring it to the \HE-band integrated-light profile inferred with \texttt{Autoprof}.
-More specifically, \texttt{Autoprof} was run on the \HE image forcing the elliptical isophotes to have the same centre, ellipticity and position angle as those adopted to derive the RGB star count profile.
+This approach is commonly applied \citep[e.g.][]{barker12, Smercina23} and exploits the complementarity of the two methods: resolved star counts provide a robust tracer of the stellar density at large radii and low surface brightness levels, while the integrated-light profile offers a reliable normalisation in the inner regions, where crowding and incompleteness affect the resolved stellar component.
+To this end, we ran \texttt{Autoprof} on the \HE image forcing the elliptical isophotes to have the same centre, ellipticity and PA as those adopted to derive the RGB star count profile.
 The \HE band was chosen as more sensitive than the bluer bands to the old stellar component \citepalias[see however][for a comparison with the profiles in the other \Euclid bands]{ERONearbyGals}.
 We corrected the profile adopting $E(B-V)=0.8$, corresponding to the median reddening value over the \Euclid FoV.
-The normalization of the resolved star-count profile to the integrated-light one was performed in the region at 1.5$\,\lesssim\,$SMA$\,\lesssim\,$2.5\,kpc, where the CMD spatial analysis indicates negligible contribution from young stars \citep[see also][]{Sanna2010} and the slopes of the integrated-light and resolved RGB star profiles are in excellent agreement.
+The normalisation of the resolved star-count profile to the integrated light one was performed in the region at 1.5\,kpc$\,\lesssim\,$SMA$\,\lesssim\,$2.5\,kpc, where the CMD spatial analysis indicates negligible contribution from young stars \citep[see also][]{Sanna2010} and the slopes of the integrated-light and resolved RGB star profiles are in excellent agreement.
+Our final calibrated profile is shown in the bottom panel of Fig.~\ref{fig:profile}.

-At SMA$\,\lesssim\,$1\,kpc, the integrated-light profile exhibits a rapid steepening, as expected from the increasingly large contribution of young, luminous stars, or even old, highly crowded stars.
-Here, we are not able to robustly trace the RGB profile because of the severe incompleteness toward the galaxy centre.
+At SMA$\,\lesssim\,$1\,kpc, the integrated-light profile exhibits a rapid steepening, as expected from the increasingly large contribution of young, luminous stars, as well as old, highly crowded stars.
+In the present work, we were not able to robustly trace the RGB profile because of the severe incompleteness toward the galaxy centre.
 At SMA$\,\gtrsim\,$3\,kpc the integrated-light profile flattens out, reaching the $1\,\sigma$ surface brightness limit from \citetalias{ERONearbyGals}, due to the impossibility of properly removing foreground star and background galaxy contaminants.
-On the other hand, the RGB star count profile keeps decreasing down to $\sim$\,29\,mag\,arcsec$^{-2}$ in \Ho\ (reddening corrected).
-Our final calibrated profile is shown in the bottom panel of Fig.~\ref{fig:profile}.
+On the other hand, the RGB star count profile keeps decreasing down to $\sim$\,29\,mag\,arcsec$^{-2}$ in \Ho\ (reddening-corrected).
+The small bump at SMA$\gtrsim$\,7\,kpc, already visible in the quadrant profiles of Q2 and Q4 prior to azimuthal averaging, is likely associated with the asymmetric outer stellar distribution along the north-west--south-east direction, including the prominent north-west overdensity.